-The net proceeds from the sale of the 3,000,000 shares of Common Stock offered by the Company are estimated to be approximately \$73.4 million (\$84.5 million if the Underwriters' over-allotment option is exercised in full) at an estimated initial public offering price of \$25.875 per share and after deducting the estimated underwriting discount and expenses of the offering.
-The Company anticipates using the net proceeds to fund the Proposed Acquisitions and repay a portion of the Company's outstanding borrowings under its revolving credit facility.
+The net proceeds from the sale of the 3,000,000 shares of Common Stock offered by the Company are estimated to be approximately \$85.2 million (\$98.0 million if the Underwriters' over-allotment option is exercised in full) at the initial public offering price of \$30.00 per share and after deducting the underwriting discount and estimated expenses of the offering.
+The Company anticipates using the net proceeds to fund the Proposed Acquisition and repay a portion of the Company's outstanding borrowings under its revolving credit facility.

-The Company intends to use approximately \$44.8 million of the net proceeds of this offering to fund its contemplated purchases of additional wholesale distribution facilities from Carrier and Inter-City.
-See "Business--Proposed Acquisitions."
-Neither of such Proposed Acquisitions is contingent upon the completion of this offering.
+The Company intends to use approximately \$46.8 million of the net proceeds of this offering to fund the completed purchase of the wholesale distribution facilities from Inter-City and the contemplated purchase of additional wholesale distribution facilities from Carrier.
+The Proposed Acquisition is not contingent upon the completion of this offering.
+See "Business--Recent Acquisition" and "--Proposed Acquisition."

-The approximately \$28.6 million of remaining net proceeds of this offering will be used to repay borrowings outstanding under the Company's revolving credit agreement.
+The approximately \$38.4 million of remaining net proceeds of this offering will be used to repay a portion of the borrowings outstanding under the Company's revolving credit agreement.
 Such borrowings bear interest at primarily LIBOR-based rates plus a spread that is dependent upon the Company's financial performance (30-day LIBOR plus .375% at December 31, 1996) and mature September 2001.
 At December 31, 1996, the Company had approximately \$48 million of outstanding borrowings under its revolving credit agreement.

-If either or both of such Proposed Acquisitions are not consummated, the Company anticipates using the remaining proceeds to repay any remaining amounts of outstanding borrowings under its revolving credit agreement and for working capital and other general corporate purposes, including other possible acquisitions.
+If the Proposed Acquisition is not consummated, the Company anticipates using the remaining proceeds to repay any remaining amounts of outstanding borrowings under its revolving credit agreement and for working capital and other general corporate purposes, including other possible acquisitions.

-The Company continually evaluates potential acquisitions and has had discussions with a number of potential acquisition candidates; however, the Company has no agreement with respect to any potential acquisition other than the letters of intent with respect to the Proposed Acquisitions from Carrier and Inter-City.
+The Company continually evaluates potential acquisitions and has had discussions with a number of potential acquisition candidates; however, the Company has no agreement with respect to any potential acquisition other than the letter of intent with Carrier.
 Should suitable acquisitions or working capital needs arise that would require additional financing, the Company believes that its financial position and earnings history should permit it to obtain additional financing at competitive rates and terms.
 Pending application of the net proceeds as described above, the Company intends to invest the net proceeds in short-term investment grade or U.S. government interest bearing securities.